CoCosNet v2: Full-Resolution Correspondence Learning for Image Translation: Conclusion

 \section{Conclusion}

 We propose to learn the semantic correspondence in full-resolution.
-To achieve that, we introduce an effective algorithm that efficiently establishes the correspondence through iterative refinement in a coarse-to-fine hierarchy.
-Within each level, the neighborhood propagation and GRU-based propagation are alternatively performed.
-The proposed approach leads to photo-realistic outputs with fine textures as well as visually appealing images at large resolutions, $512^2$ and $1024^2$.
+To achieve that, we introduce an effective algorithm CoCosNet v2 that efficiently establishes the correspondence through iterative refinement in a coarse-to-fine hierarchy.
+At each level, the propagation and GRU-based propagation are alternatively performed.
+CoCosNet v2 leads to photo-realistic outputs with fine textures as well as visually appealing images at large resolutions, $512^2$ and $1024^2$.

+{ {\bf Acknowledgments. }This work is supported in part by Science and Technology Innovation 2030 – ``New Generation Artificial Intelligence'' Major Project No.(2018AAA0100904), NSFC (No. U19B2043), Artificial Intelligence Research Foundation of Baidu Inc., the funding from HIKVision and Horizon Robotics. }

 \begin{onecolumn}